 Hamadeh believes that limiting the writing of the curriculum to a handful of men, not familiar with gender equality, who resort to historical sources that mostly stem from men, harms the general objective of the curriculum, as it neglects women and the female perspective.

 The first committee was formed in the late 1990s, yet could not agree on the content of the unified history book and failed to submit a draft, which was to be approved by the Council of Ministers.
 Curricula were issued for all subjects, except history.
 The 2010 committee did submit a draft to renew the history curriculum, but it faced political opposition and the proposal was rejected.
 There have been no attempts since.

-“Having one book fails again, when it is renewed, revised or summarized,” said Hamadeh.
-“Because the new cover will reflect the male’s traditional view about women and their roles, if they are mentioned at all.
-Or the book puts women’s rights within the general frame of human rights, so they dissolve, and the importance of the narrative gets lost in a much wider social historical narrative.”
+“Having one book fails again, when it is renewed, revised or summarized using the same methodologies and approaches without thinking outside the box,” said Hamadeh.
+“Because the new textbook will reflect the male’s traditional view about women and their roles, if they are mentioned at all.
+Or the book inserta women’s rights within the general frame of human rights, so they dissolve, and the importance of the narrative gets lost in a much wider social historical narrative.”

 Rather, the Lebanese curriculum outlines a role for women that is limited to cooking and taking care of the children.
 These roles are no less important than others in society.
 But they predetermine the choices of a new generation through framing.
 The image also confirms stereotypes held by the opposite sex.
 However, it should be noted that the history curriculum has always played a special role.